Gustave Maximilien Juste de Croÿ-Solre: Bishop

-He was ordained a priest on 3 November 1797 in Vienna.
-On 8 August 1817 he was appointed Bishop of Strasbourg by King Louis XVIII of France; the appointment was confirmed by Pope Pius VII on 23 August 1819.
-He was ordained a bishop on 9 January 1820 at the Church of St. Sulpice in Paris by Jean Charles de Coucy, Archbishop of Reims.
-He was made a Peer of France in 1822 and became Archbishop of Rouen on 4 July 1823.
+In 1814 he was made a chevalier of the Order of Saint-Louis.
+On 8 August 1817 he was appointed Bishop of Strasbourg by King Louis XVIII; the appointment was confirmed by Pope Pius VII on 23 August 1819.
+He was consecrated a bishop on 9 January 1820 at the Church of St. Sulpice in Paris by Jean-Charles de Coucy, Archbishop of Reims.
+The Prince of Croy embodied "the episcopate of the great lords" of the Restoration.
+He settled at the Palais Rohan and was addressed as "Prince" by the clergy.
+Pious, orthodox, and ultramontane, he was very supportive of the Bourbons.